 So here, we have Duchamp telling his sister in a private letter that he was not responsible for Fountain.
 He gives credit to a "female friend."
 This is a striking discovery.
 When the Fountain scandal broke in 1917, rumors quickly credited Duchamp with the piece, and within a few years that was the official story.
 Duchamp claimed responsibility until the end of his life in 1968.
 He made numerous reproductions, conducted interviews about the piece and posed with it in photographs (below).
 Did Duchamp lie to the public?
 Did he steel authorship from someone else?
 And who is the "female friend" he mentions?

 After the letter was discovered, many art historians tried to ignore it, or explain it away.
-The most detailed study of Fountain is written by William Camfeld, who knew of the letter, but claimed that Duchamp has mislead his sister to cover up his own responsibility in the midst of the controversy.
+The most detailed study of Fountain is written by William Camfield, who knew of the letter, but claimed that Duchamp had mislead his sister to cover up his own responsibility in the midst of the controversy.
 Francis Neuman, who discovered the letter, gave credit to Louise Norton, a writer and translator who was close to Duchamp, and Gammel gave credit to a remarkable artist named Elsa von Freytag-Loringhoven.
-Glyn Thompson also credits Baroness Elsa, as she is known, in her scholarly work, though she gives Norton a role as well.
+Glyn Thompson also credits Baroness Elsa, as she is known, in his scholarly work, though he gives Norton a role as well.
 Spalding joins the chorus of Elsa supporters in a recent book, and this, of course, is the thesis of his new article with Thompson.

 I don't think either Louise Norton or Elsa von Freytag-Loringhoven are responsible for Fountain.
 I want to take up the case for each in turn.
 Then I will suggest that credit belongs largely to Duchamp.

 Louise Norton was a friend of Duchamp's in New York.
 She went on to be an important translator (I read her version of Rimbaud when I was a teen).
 She was in close contact with Duchamp at the time, and a couple of facts connect her directly to Fountain.
 First of all, she is the author of one of the articles defending Fountain in The Blind Man, titled Buddha of the Bathroom.
 Second, the American modernist painted Charles Demuth explicitly implicated Norton in a letter that he wrote to an art critic and journalist, Henry McBride, announcing the scandal.
 He told McBride that a urinal had been submitted to the the Society and rejected, resulting in Duchamp's resignation.
 In a postscript he added that, if McBride wanted more information, he should call Duchamp or Richard Mutt.
 He gave phone numbers for each: the first was indeed Duchamp's, and the second, attributed to Mutt, belonged to Norton!
 Norton may also have filled out the necessary paperwork for the submission, which includes her address (an apartment owned by her parents who also rented rooms to long-time Duchamp affiliates, Albert Gleizes and Francis Picabia).
 The urinal is signed "R. Mutt, 1917," which is gender-neutral, but the submission card says "Richard Mutt," hence Duchamp's remark that the piece was delivered under a male pseudonym.

 The evidence is circumstantial, however, and I am not convinced.
 Five years after the Fountain scandal, she married avant grade composer Edgar Varese, and the two remained in contact with Duchamp long after.
-There was no animosity, even though Duchamp spent decades claiming authorship, and Fountain-scholar William Camfeld reports that Norton denied responsibility for the work.
+There was no animosity, even though Duchamp spent decades claiming authorship, and Fountain-scholar William Camfield reports that Norton denied responsibility for the work.
 There is also no record of any other works of this kind in Norton's name, and she was not a visual artist.
 She had no personal motivation to create a scandal at the Society and had no pattern before or after of stirring up controversy in such ways.
 Intriguingly, too, she gives Duchamp's address as her own in the exhibition catalogue, which suggests that she was conspiring with him, at most, not carrying out the prank on her own.

 This brings us to the next candidate, who is currently the favorite among scholars and bloggers: Elsa von Freytag-Loringhoven (right).
 Irene Gammel's magisterial biography has done much to establish that Baroness Elsa was among the most extraordinary and creative personalities in the world of dada.
 Her story is both colorful and tragic.
 She was born in Germany in 1874, but fell in love with an author named Felix Paul Greve, who faked his own death and fled to America to escape debt.
 She followed, and when the relationship ended she married a German baron in New York, who died shortly there after.
 Baroness Elsa developed a repletion for her outrageous exploits.
 She created extraordinary outfits: a birdcage with a live canary as a necklace, spoons as earrings, curtain rings as bracelets, tomato cans as a bra, a dress affixed with dozens of tin toys, coats affixed with kewpie dolls or cancelled postage stamps, and a hat made from a birthday cake with burning candles on top.
 She was also a poet, and made art from trash.
 Her admirers included literary luminaries, such as Djuna Barnes and William Carlos Williams (whom she later terrorized), as well as local artists.
 She developed a fascination with Duchamp, who rebuffed her with polite indifference (her painting of Duchamp with two of his readymades appear below).
 She eventually moved back to Europe and died, destitute, in Paris in 1927.
 The cause was asphyxiation from a oven, and might have been a suicide.